codebuddies/codebuddies/contributing.md

 A second note for beginners: if you forget to add the comment when you `git commit`, you'll be redirected to the VIM editor while you're in the terminal.
 Hit the `escape` key on your keyboard and then type `:wq` and `enter` on your keyboard to succcesfully conclude the merge conflict.

+##Merging to staging
+All branches should be merged to staging for occasional deployment and testing at [cbv2-staging1.meteor.com](http://cbv2-staging1.meteor.com).

-To merge a branch back into `master`, type `git merge [name_of_branch]` while you are in the `master` branch.
+To merge a branch into `staging`, type `git merge [name_of_branch]` while you are in the `staging` branch.

 Remember, you can always check which branch you are in by typing `git branch`.

 - Remember to `git pull` occasionally to get the new commits and branches others have pushed up.

-- Remember to `git merge master` occasionally if you're working inside a branch that you intend to merge back into master.
-Make sure you're in this branch when you type `git merge master`.
+- Remember to `git merge staging` occasionally if you're working inside a branch that you intend to merge back into staging.
+Make sure you're in this branch when you type `git merge staging`.

 - Type `meteor` to run this app.
 Your terminal will tell you to open up a new browser window and go to http://localhost:3000.